 "5.8.
-Special Provisions for vehicles equipped with an Automated Driving System The steering equipment of any vehicle equipped with an Automated Driving System, other than Automated Lane Keeping Systems as defined in UN Regulation No. 157, shall fulfil the following requirements."
+Special Provisions for vehicles equipped with an Automated Driving System

+The steering equipment of any vehicle equipped with an Automated Driving System, other than Automated Lane Keeping Systems as defined in UN Regulation No. 157, shall fulfil the following requirements."

 "5.8.3.
-Whilst the an ADS feature is active, detected faults warning signals (e.g. failure status) as described in paragraphs 5.3., 5.4. and Annex 6 of this UN Regulation shall be transmitted to the ADS.
+Whilst the an ADS feature is active, detected faults warning signals (e.g. failure status) and other information intended for the driver as described in paragraph 5.4. of this UN Regulation shall be transmitted to the ADS.